tikv/rfcs/text/2018-09-17-schedule-limit.md

 * _leader-schedule-limit_

-    Controls the number of operators scheduling region leaders at the same time.
+    Controls the number of operators scheduling Region leaders at the same time.

 * _region-schedule-limit_

-    Controls the number of operators scheduling region peers at the same time.
+    Controls the number of operators scheduling Region peers at the same time.

 * _replica-schedule-limit_

-    Controls the number of operators scheduling region replicas at the same time.
+    Controls the number of operators scheduling Region replicas at the same time.

 * _merge-schedule-limit_

-    Controls the number of region merge operators at the same time.
+    Controls the number of Region merge operators at the same time.

 ![Old schedule limit scheme](../media/schedule-limit-old.png)